-Interpretation - Unless the context requires otherwise, capitalized terms in this section are defined in MM 13: Capacity Export Requests, Appendix A: Glossary of Capacity Export Terms.
+Interpretation - Unless the context requires otherwise, capitalized terms in this section are defined in MM 13 App.A.

-4.6.1 Capacity Export Delivery
+..4.6.1 Capacity Export Delivery

 (Ch.7 s.20.3.1)

 Called capacity exports with adequate supply - Where Ontario has adequate supply during the period for the called capacity export, the IESO will flow a called capacity export only if the requirements provided by MR Ch.7 s.20.3.1 are satisfied and the bid for the called capacity export is scheduled economically.
 13 If the Capacity Resource is not scheduled economically, refer to section 4.6.2.